Arize-ai/client_python/README.md

   <img src="https://storage.googleapis.com/arize-assets/Arize%20UI%20platform.jpg" /><br><br>
 </div>

-### 2. Get your service key
+### 2. Get your service API key
-When you create an account, we generate a service api key.
-You will need this API Key and organization id for logging authentication.
+When you create an account, we generate a service API key.
+You will need this API Key and your Organization ID for logging authentication.

 ### 3. Instrument your code
 ### Python Client
-If you are using our python client, add a few lines to your code to log predictions and actuals.
-Logs are sent to Arize asynchrously.
+If you are using the Arize python client, add a few lines to your code to log predictions and actuals.
+Logs are sent to Arize asynchronously.

 ### Install Library

-Install our library in an environment using Python > 3.5.3.
+Install the Arize library in an environment using Python > 3.5.3.
 ```sh
 $ pip3 install arize
 ```